Wichita Workers' Compensation Attorney

 You work hard.
 That's why you deserve to be fairly compensated if you get hurt on the job in Wichita.
 As a hard-working person, you have the right to receive workers' compensation benefits in most cases in Kansas.

 Getting the benefits you deserve can sometimes be a challenge.
 That's why it's critical that you have an experienced workers' compensation lawyer who knows the law and who understands how the legal system works in Sedgwick County.

-We can help you every step of the way at Bretz & Young because we have years of experience handling workers' compensation cases in Wichita and throughout the area.
+We can help you every step of the way at Bretz Injury Law because we have years of experience handling workers' compensation cases in Wichita and throughout the area.
 We know what forms need to be filled out, what deadlines need to be met and how to keep your workers' compensation application moving forward.